Bradley-D/woocommerce-image-hover/readme.txt

 == Description ==

-WooCommerce Image Hover simply replaces the main WooCommerce product image with a thumbnail image when you hover over the thumbnail.
-When you stop hovering over a thumbnail, the main WooCommerce product image is returned like magic.
+WooCommerce Image Hover simply replaces the main WooCommerce product image with the thumbnail image when you hover over a thumbnail.
+When you stop hovering over a thumbnail, the main WooCommerce product image is returned to the original like magic.
+Please Note, if your theme supports WooCommerce Gallery Slider, this functionality will be disabled for this plugin to work.
+The good news is the zoom and lightbox functionality will continue to work.
 ** Requires WooCommerce to be installed. **

 == Installation ==

 = Requires WooCommerce to be installed. =
-= WooCommerce Compatibility Test: v3.4.0 =
+= WooCommerce Compatibility Test: v3.4.1 =

 1. Upload WooCommerce Image Hover to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress